Nsitotaw/D-FINE-transfer-learning/README.md

 5. Run full, partial, or LoRA training using the configs in `D-FINE/configs/dfine/custom/`.
 6. Use `D_fine/analysis/collect_results.py` and plotting scripts to regenerate result tables and figures.

-## Main Result Artifacts

-The final summarized results are in `D_fine/results/all_results.xlsx`.
-The final report is `D_fine/paper/EECE695D_Final_Paper.docx`, and the generated figures are stored in `D_fine/paper/figures/`.

-Compact model weights are stored in `model_weights/`.
-These are inference-only checkpoints created from the best runs by keeping the EMA model weights and removing optimizer, scheduler, scaler, and training-resume state.